xuChenSJTU/SAT-master-online/README.md

 if you want to run them you need to creat necessary soft links which point to files in ./data,
 ./features, ./output, ./evaluation.py, ./utils.py, ./figures.

 3. Thanks for your interest in our paper.
-I am busy in these days, I would provide more related codes when I am free.

 4. If you find the codes or dataset (i.e. steam) useful, please cite our paper, Thank you!
 @article{chen2020learning,